 If Baby is the only expected child-guest, on the other hand, you can probably leave any child who does end up attending in his or her parents’ care and just focus on Baby.

-It’s a good idea to decide ahead of time how much of the party Baby will be around for, and how much you’re hoping he will be able to sleep through.
+It’s a good idea to decide ahead of time how much of the party Baby will be around for, and how much you’re hoping they will be able to sleep through.
 If you can, dividing up responsibilities so that between you and your partner, one of you focuses on the party and the other is on Baby-duty can be a great way to cut down on stress.

 Keep baby’s schedule in mind